BrunoSalerno/traffic-simulation/lab2/README.md

 # Traffic Simulation AH2174, KTH.
 2nd lab code

-This repository contains the code of a series of microscopic traffic simulations with [SUMO](https://github.com/eclipse/sumo), for very simple road networks.
+This directory contains the code of a series of microscopic traffic simulations with [SUMO](https://github.com/eclipse/sumo), for very simple road networks.

 Asignments and folder structure: